tinyclub/elinux/en/android_portal/android_sys_info/Android_Packages/Android_Packages.md

 A package usually contains the following items:

  META-INF/MANIFEST.MF
-The manifest file for the package file (apk) itself-
+The manifest file for the package file (apk) itself.

  META-INF/CERT.SF
 A security certificate